crswll/clb/README.md

 It's like [classnames](https://github.com/JedWatson/classnames) and [Stitches](https://stitches.dev/) made a really lazy baby.
 It works really well with [tailwindcss](https://tailwindcss.com/) but will work with any functional / utility / atomic css approach.

+If you're looking for a very similar thing with type support check out https://github.com/joe-bell/cva.

 ## Install It

 ```bash